vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/reference/index.md

 </div>
 </div>

-_The server sends replyable events and the client executes callbacks with event data._
+_The server sends events with reply and the client executes callbacks with event data._

 <div class="row">
 <div class="large-6 columns">